apache/pekko/docs/src/main/paradox/typed/extending.md

 ## Loading from configuration

-To be able to load extensions from your Akka configuration you must add FQCNs of implementations of the `ExtensionId` in the `akka.actor.typed.extensions` section of the config you provide to your `ActorSystem`.
+To be able to load extensions from your Akka configuration you must add FQCNs of implementations of the `ExtensionId` in the `pekko.actor.typed.extensions` section of the config you provide to your `ActorSystem`.

 Scala
 :  @@snip [ExtensionDocSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/org/apache/pekko/typed/extensions/ExtensionDocSpec.scala) { #config }

 Java
 :   ```ruby
-   akka.actor.typed {
+   pekko.actor.typed {
      extensions = ["jdocs.org.apache.pekko.typed.extensions.ExtensionDocTest$DatabaseConnectionPool$Id"]
    }
    ```